Skip to Content

 Sharing is caring!

 We’re all about backpacking here at Terradrift.
-Specifically ultralight backpacking.
+Specifically ultralight backpacking (I carried an 8.2 lb base weight recently).
 That’s partially due to the fact that we’re small people so it’s easy to have a pack that’s too heavy pretty quickly, but also because we love the challenge of seeing what we can pare down and do without so we can move faster, father, and more comfortably.

 That said, this list of gear is perfect for late spring through early fall.
-And altogether, our average base weight (the weight of all gear minus food and water) was about 9.65lbs!
+And altogether, our average backpacking base weight (the weight of all gear minus food and water) was about 9.65lbs!
 Josh carried about 3 more pounds than I did because he’s bigger and he can, but for a couple’s ultralight backpacking kit, that’s pretty dang impressive and more than meets the “criteria” for ultralight backpacking (which is historically a base weight of 10lbs).
-Here’s what we carried.
+Here’s some of the best ultralight backpacking gear we carried.

 Want more UL backpacking content?
 Check out the biggest mistakes UL backpackers make and 5+ tips for packing ultralight.